-2.3 Capital gains tax (CGT)
+2.3 Capital gains tax

-CGT was introduced on 1 October 2001, whereby income tax is levied on a portion of the gains realised from the disposal of certain assets by corporate and individual taxpayers.
-A capital gain arises when the proceeds of the disposal of an asset exceeds the base cost of the asset.
+Capital Gains Tax (CGT) was introduced on 1 October 2001, whereby income tax is levied on a portion of the gains realised from the disposal of certain assets by corporate and individual taxpayers.
+A capital gain arises when the proceeds of the disposal of an asset exceed the base cost of the asset.

-The effective rate applicable to the four funds (individual policyholders, company policyholders, corporate and untaxed policyholder funds) is calculated by multiplying the inclusion rate applicable to each fund by the tax rate of that particular fund.
+The effective rate applicable to the four funds (individual policyholders, company policyholders, corporate policyholder funds and untaxed policyholder funds) is calculated by multiplying the inclusion rate applicable to each fund by the tax rate of that particular fund.